pmmmwh/react-refresh-webpack-plugin/docs/API.md

 - `showCompileError` is invoked when an error occurred during a Webpack compilation (NOTE: `webpackErrorMessage` might be ANSI encoded depending on the integration);
-- `clearRuntimeErrors` is invoked when a new Webpack compilation is started (i.e. HMR rebuild).
+- `clearCompileErrors` is invoked when a new Webpack compilation is started (i.e. HMR rebuild).

 > Note: if you want to use `react-error-overlay` as a value to this option,
 > you should instead use `react-dev-utils/refreshOverlayInterop` or implement a similar interop.